katzenpost/katzenpost/docs/specs/pigeonhole_replica.md

 The Courier services will run as a normal service node plugin and will be advertized in that service node's descriptor which can be viewed by anyone with access to PKI documents.

-Replicas learn about Courier Service Nodes from the PKI document.
-That is, replicas can use our client library to connect to a random gateway node in order to download cached copies of the PKI document and thus learn about all the Courier Services.
-This information is useful for Storage Replica PQ Noise authentication.

 ## Katzenpost dirauth changes